What is the CIA triad?

-- Confidentiality – access to information should be restricted to only those who need access to it
+1) Confidentiality: Access to information should be restricted to only those who need it.

 NIST warns that it’s a mistake to undermine the importance of integrity